 In the world of high-end dog breeding, each breed has a few bloodlines that stand out; these are usually the ones that clean up at dog shows.

-10 Different Pit Bull Bloodlines
+The Top 10 Different & Most Popular Pit Bull Bloodlines Are:

 This is one of the oldest and most popular Pit Bull bloodlines.
 It originated in 1889, the handiwork of a breeder named John Colby.
 While he was based in America, Colby bred his animals using the finest dogs that he could get from Ireland and England.